Many-Body Localization in the Age of Classical Computing: Status of MBL

 \subsubsection{Single parameter scaling}

-Let us reconsider the quantity $\overline X$ that indicates the break-down of ergodicity in the system, and examine its dependence on the system size $L$ and disorder strength $W$, denoted as $\overline X = \overline X(L,W)$.
+Let us reconsider the quantity $\overline X$ that indicates the breakdown of ergodicity in the system, and examine its dependence on the system size $L$ and disorder strength $W$, denoted as $\overline X = \overline X(L,W)$.

 A large body of numerical works starting from \cite{Pal10}, through the more accurate \cite{Luitz15} and continuing to these days, treated the ergodicity breaking transition of MBL as a `usual' phase transition, i.e., as if it can be described by a simple fixed point of a renormalization group analysis \cite{Abrahams79,Cardy96} with a single relevant parameter.
 We will review this concept, assumptions, and results in the following but we anticipate that the results are unsatisfactory.
-In particular, the critical exponents which best fit the data are in contradiction with general bounds (to be discussed below), and the irrelevant corrections are large, with a considerable flow of the apparent fixed point with system size\footnote{A possible exception is given by certain Floquet models as argued in~\cite{Sierant22floquet}, see Sec.~\ref{sec:floq} }.
+In particular, the critical exponents which best fit the data are in contradiction with general bounds (to be discussed below), and the irrelevant corrections are usually large, with a considerable flow of the apparent fixed point with system size.